-The chair will develop the agenda for each meeting.
-He or she will submit the agenda to the secretary at least three days in advance of the next-scheduled meeting.
+The chair and the secretary will develop the agenda for each meeting.
+The chair will submit the agenda to the secretary at least three days in advance of the next-scheduled meeting.

 Members may submit proposed agenda items to the secretary at least two days in advance of the next-scheduled meeting.
 The secretary must add all proposed items to the agenda in the order received.